 If you are experiencing too loud volume on the lowest settings and own a Samsung phone, you are in luck.
 It seems that the Sound Assistant app (Samsung-made) can override system settings and lower volume even more.
 The only potential caveat is that the Sound Assistant app is a part of the Good Lock suite for Samsung.
 This app bundle

-You can find the app in Samsung’s Store.
-Just keep in mind that you can’t install the standalone app, without installing Good Lock first (also available in the Samsung Store).
-Even though the app used to be available in the Play Store, Samsung decided to remove it, and only leave it in its own app store.
+You can find the app in Samsung’s Galaxy Store.
+Just keep in mind that you can’t install the standalone app, without installing Good Lock first (also available in the Samsung Galaxy Store).
+Even though the app used to be available in the Play Store, Samsung decided to remove it, and only leave it in its app store.

 Here’s how to use the Sound Assistant app to potentially resolve the loud volume problem: